There are different types of tether devices.

 Moreover, they may highlight how tethering can effectively ensure the defendant’s compliance with court orders, such as curfews or restrictions to certain geographical areas, without the adverse impacts of incarceration.
 In cases involving substance abuse, lawyers may argue that their clients would be better served by rehabilitation programs and strict monitoring rather than jail time, suggesting that tethers can be integrated with treatment plans.
 The cost-effectiveness of electronic monitoring compared to incarceration is another point often raised, as it can be less burdensome on the state’s resources.

-Additionally, in advocating for a tether, attorneys may present it as a compromise that holds the defendant accountable while providing an opportunity for rehabilitation and minimizing the adverse societal and personal impacts of jail time.
+Additionally, attorneys may advocate for a tether as a compromise that holds the defendant accountable while providing an opportunity for rehabilitation and minimizing the adverse societal and personal impacts of jail time.
 Such advocacy requires a nuanced understanding of the client’s legal system and individual circumstances, balancing the need for accountability with the potential benefits of alternative sentencing options.

 The Downside to Tether Instead of Jail